auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

 ### Error Handling

 Check for incorrect input in the constructor of the `cmd` instances and throw exceptions.
 There should be one central location in `main` to catch these exceptions.
 This central location is for formatting and printing errors to the screen, which helps avoid code repetition.
-Use the `std::runtime_error` class from the `stdexcept` header where appropriate (do not create your own exception classes yet).
+Use the `std::invalid_argument` class from the `stdexcept` header where appropriate (do not create your own exception classes yet).
 Your program should check for at least the following error conditions:

 1. No input (e.g., an empty line with or without whitespaces was provided)